North Cyprus via Mersin 10 Turkey

 900 + Students

 ESK is an independent day and boarding school for ages 2-18, offering a British-style education.
 ESK is located in Kyrenia, a coastal town on the north shore of Cyprus.
+It opened in September 2008 and graduated its first class of seniors in the summer of 2014.

 The English School of Kyrenia endeavours to develop young people who are principled, inquiring and open-minded communicators with a lifelong love of learning.
 The school aims to inspire students to serve as compassionate global citizens through our challenging international educational programmes.